The Complete App Development Process for a Stellar Launch

 The following list details the six most important steps to develop and launch your app.

 1. Starting Point: Research

 Start by figuring out who your target audience is.
-Your analysis should include standard demographics, behavior patterns, interests, goals, and motivation of your customer persona.
+Your analysis should include standard demographics, behavior patterns, interests, goals, and motivation of your customer or buyer persona.
 In fact, your end-user should be on your mind during each stage of the app development process.

 Once you’ve determined your customers’ characteristics, move on to the lifecycle.
 You need to figure out how you’re going to acquire, convert, retain, and nurture customers, as well as how they will be using your app.
 Doing this at the very beginning will provide a strong base and clarity for yourself and your investors.

 You should also take some time to analyze your competitors.
 Check out their apps to see if they lack any features so you could include them in yours and make it stand out.

 After you’ve reviewed your target audience and researched your competition, the next step is to wireframe the app.

 Even though you might be in a hurry, sketching the app is very important as it might help you detect any usability issues.
 In addition to tracking your steps, sketching can serve as an effective collaboration and communication tool.

 After sketching is done, wire-framing is a great way to refine your ideas and arrange the design components the right way.
 This will not only help you overcome any technical limitations found in the backend development process but also allow you to understand how the initial features will work together in an app.

 You could also create a storyboard or a roadmap that will show the relationship between each screen, as well as how people will navigate the app.